mdpetters/Atmospheric-Physics-Notebooks/docs/src/instructors.md

 * Grammar of graphics code can be verbose.
 * The syntax is very different than most other scientific plotting packages (e.g. MATLAB, python, IDL).

-Interact works with most of the available plotting packages (e.g. [Plots.jl](http://docs.juliaplots.org/latest/), [GR.jl](https://github.com/jheinen/GR.jl)).
+Interact.jl works with most of the available plotting packages (e.g. [Plots.jl](http://docs.juliaplots.org/latest/), [GR.jl](https://github.com/jheinen/GR.jl)).
 In fact, the first version of these notebooks used Plots.jl.
 Note that [Makie.jl](http://makie.juliaplots.org/stable/) is very promising but requires cloud-based GPU resources to be deployed effectively in this context.